mobilipia/LIFX-Widget/README.md

 $ open "LiFX Widget.xcworkspace"
 ```

-To enable data communication (displayed lights / colors) between the companion and the widget, you'll need to setup an App group.
+To enable data communication (displayed lights / colours) between the companion and the widget, you'll need to setup an App group.
 To do so, see [App extension programming guide](https://developer.apple.com/library/prerelease/ios/documentation/General/Conceptual/ExtensibilityPG/ExtensibilityPG.pdf, "App extension programming guide"), page 22.
 Name it `group.LiFXWidgetSharingDefaults`.
 **I'm having trouble with it though.
 See issues below**.

 Then, build and run the `LiFX Widget Companion` scheme, followed by the `LiFX Widget` one.